 "I'm thankful I got to shoot a deer!"

 Dennis and I were thrilled to hear the kids actually thank God for each other!
 After so many years of arguing and fighting with each other, they were finally beginning to show each other the affection that has continued throughout their adult lives.

 As you plan your family's Thanksgiving this year, you might want to try something like the simple routine I've described.
-To help you, I've written a book called Thanksgiving: A Time to Remember that helps tell the story of the Pilgrims and their faith in our sovereign God.
-It is written so it can appeal to children of different ages.

 Part of this article was adapted from Thanksgiving: A Time to Remember, by Barbara Rainey, Crossway Books, Wheaton, Illinois, copyright © 2002.